frederic-perez/AmE-dictionary/data/idioms.md

 __a wink of sleep__ _n_ A bit of sleep; the smallest amount of sleep.
 (Usually in the negative.) _I couldn’t get a wink of sleep because of the noise._
 __a woman of her word__ A woman who can be expected to keep or follow through with her promises or intentions; a truthful, trustworthy, or reliable person.
 (Masculine: “man of his word.”) _Bob, I’m a woman of my word.
 If I tell you I’ll be at your house tomorrow morning at 10, then that’s when I’ll be there._
 __a word of caution__ Idiomatic expression used to introduce a warning or advice about a potential risk or danger.
+__a word of warning__ :two: Information about possible danger or trouble.
 __a-ha moment__ :four: A moment or instance at which a sudden, revelatory idea, realization, or solution to a problem comes to mind. _We’d been working on the problem at the lab for weeks, but the aha moment came to me when I was out gardening!_
 __a-hole__
 __A-team__
 __abandon (oneself) to__ :dart:
 __abide by__ :four: To conform to; comply with: _abide by the rules._
+__abound in__ To be abundant or plentiful with. _In the spring, the fields abound in blooming tulips._
+__abound with__ To be brimming with something plentiful: _The lake by the cabin abounds with fish._
 __about to (do something)__
-__above and beyond__ :dart::seven: Exceeding expectations or requirements. _I will award extra credit to anyone who does research above and beyond the parameters of the assignment._
+__above and beyond__ :dart::eight: Exceeding expectations or requirements. _I will award extra credit to anyone who does research above and beyond the parameters of the assignment._ _Valorous actions above and beyond the call of duty._
 __above board__ :two::hammer:
 __above the salt__ :two: Of or in a position of high standing, rank, regard, or repute.
 The term is derived from the social hierarchy of nobility in medieval times, in which salt, a precious commodity then, was set in the middle of the dining table.
 Those of high noble rank were seated “above the salt,” that is, closer to the lord and lady of the house, while those in lower social standing were seated “below” it. _Even though my boss is above the salt, he still makes a point of mingling with everyone in the company._
 __absence makes the heart grow fonder__ _proverb_ A separation causes one to feel even more positive about the absent person or thing. _Ever since Carla’s boyfriend moved away, she can’t stop thinking about him.
 Absence makes the heart grow fonder._